 The Voltage Divider

-If you've ever studied electronics, then you've likely studied and solved the voltage divider equations.
+If you've ever studied electronics, then perhaps you studied and solved the voltage divider equations.
 Refer to the schematic for the L pad.
 In class, they probably stacked the resistors vertically, one above the other.
 You can analyze this circuit two different ways, getting the same answer at the end.

-Using Ohm's law, calculate the total current in the circuit:
+Using Ohm's law, calculate the total current in the circuit.
+It's the applied voltage divided by the sum of the resistors:

 It = E/Rt = 1/(10k+1k) = 1/11k = 90.9 microamps.